Designed Convergence

 | P(success) | p | 1 - (1-p)n |

-The key insight: if you design the system, not the experiment, success becomes a mathematical inevitability.
-The only variable is time.
+The key insight: if you design the system, not the experiment, success becomes a structural guarantee.
+The primary variable is time.

 The Math